-As well as following the Core PE programme, some students may choose a PE course as one of their option subjects.
-This course is taken in addition to the Core PE ('Maintaining a Healthy Lifestyle') programme.
+As well as following the Core PE programme, you may wish to pursue an examined PE course (PE or Sport Studies) as one of your option subjects.
+This course is taken in addition to the Core PE (Sport & Recreation) programme.
+Information given in the following pages will guide you in what each course involves.